 - Will Paxton; former Deputy Director of the Institute for Public Policy Research and Founder of Kivu International – on developing a policy relevant research agenda

-- Andrea Ordoñez; Coordinator of the Southern Voice Initiative on the SDGs and former Director of research at Grupo FARO in Ecuador – on developing a policy relevant research agenda and the role of think tanks in Agenda 2030
+- Andrea Ordoñez; Director of the Southern Voice Initiative on the SDGs – on developing a policy relevant research agenda and the role of think tanks in Agenda 2030

 - Francesco Pisano; Chief, United Nations Office at Geneva Library – on the UN System and how to engage with Agenda 2030

 - Jeff Knezovich; Head of Communications for On Think Tanks, former digital communications manger for the Nuffield Trust and former communications officer at the Institute of Development Studies and the Overseas Development Institute – on think tank communications